brandur/sorg/content/drafts/postgres-sortsupport.md

-You might be used to seeing UUIDs represented in string format like `123e4567-e89b-12d3-a456-426655440000`, but remember that this is Postgres and people like to be as efficient as possible!
-A UUID contains exactly 16 bytes worth of information, so `pg_uuid_t` defines an array of exactly 16 bytes (for those unfamiliar with C, a `char` is one byte).
+You might be used to seeing UUIDs represented in string format like `123e4567-e89b-12d3-a456-426655440000`, but remember that this is Postgres, which likes to be as efficient as possible!
+A UUID contains exactly 16 bytes worth of information, so `pg_uuid_t` above defines an array of 16 bytes (for those unfamiliar with C, a `char` is one byte).

 SortSupport implementations define a conversion routine which takes the original value and produces a datum